Video Source Characterization Using Encoding and Encapsulation Characteristics: Proposed Method

 \subsection{Learning at First Level}

-The design of our method is mainly motivated by the observation that the topology of a file-metadata tree does not vary significantly across camera-models and, in fact, remains very similar or the same for many video classes.
-Hence by first identifying metaclasses that group together several video classes, this step facilitates better learning of the nuances in variation in field and parameter values between similar video classes.
+The design of our method is mainly motivated by the observation that the topology of a file-metadata tree does not vary significantly across camera models and video processing software and, in fact, remains very similar or the same for many classes of videos.
+Hence by first identifying metaclasses that group together several video classes, this step facilitates better learning of the nuances in variation of field and parameter values across similar video classes.
 In a way this can be viewed as analogous to performing brand identification first.
 This approach, however, further exploits the fact that different brands or editing tools may exhibit similar encapsulation and encoding behavior.

-At this level, we consider three different levels of abstraction for the file-metadata tree.
-For this purpose, the whole file-metadata tree with the exclusion of leaf nodes containing values of box fields and encoding parameters is used.
+To capture this behavior, the leaf nodes of $G$, containing values of box fields and encoding parameters, are removed.
+Denoting this reduced height tree by $G_r\in\mathscr{G}$, learning at this level can be formulated as identifying a function $m: \mathscr{G} \rightarrow \mathscr{H}$, where $\mathscr{H}$ is a set of metaclasses.
+In essence, $m$ categorizes file-metadata trees into metaclasses in an unsupervised fashion, i.e., $m(G_r)=h\in\mathscr{H}$.
+We consider three different constructions for $m$ depending on how node features are utilized and whether node ordering information is incorporated.